Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ```

 This method simply checks if the url is seen or not and if it's not
-excluded it adds it to the channel.
+excluded adds it to the channel.

 This function is blocking unless another gorutine is consuming from the urls channel.
+Why is this important?
+because if we run the Add in a blocking way without consuming the urls
+we will block the goroutine & it's a deadlock.

 The `Get` function does not provide any abstraction here, but I like the idea that
 consumers don't have to know which channel they need to consume from.

 In case you are wondering what log package I'm using, it's [logrus](https://github.com/sirupsen/logrus).

-The next step is to create the component and orchestrates the whole application.
+The next step is to create the component and orchestrates the crawl process.

 Let's first define the configuration that user can pass to the crawler.